Junior High can be a really challenging time for kids.

 We get it.
 That’s why we’re here!

-Your child will will start to feel more confident
+– Your child will start to feel more confident

-Our therapists work closely with parents, families, Social Workers, psychiatrists or who ever is in each child’s life to ensure the treatment is most effective.
+Our therapists work closely with parents, families, Social Workers, psychiatrists, or whoever is in each child’s life to ensure therapy is most effective.

 Inspire also offers support for everyone in the family (parenting, families, couples, etc.) to provide the best outcome for each child and their family system.